thisishuey/Cherry/README.md

 We have included Console Templates to allow you to easily bake a project and gain bootstrap functionality throughout.

-To utilize the Console Templates simply bake your project like usual but select `Cherry`
+To utilize the Console Templates simply bake your project like usual but select `Cherry` when it asks you which template you would like to use.

 ## Cherry Form Helper